superwerker/superwerker/README.md

 1. Choose `Replace current template`
 1. For `Amazon S3 URL`, copy the link to the latest version of the template e.g. "https://superwerker-releases.s3.amazonaws.com/0.13.0/templates/superwerker.template.yaml", the latest version number can be found here: [Github Releases](https://github.com/superwerker/superwerker/releases)
 1. Click `Next`
+1. Ensure the parameter `QSS3BucketName` is set to `superwerker-releases`
 1. Change the parameter `QSS3KeyPrefix` to the current version number e.g. `0.13.0/`
 1. Click `Next`
 1. Click `Next` again